 Adjust your position and/or direction.

 Apply the old adage “one step at a time” to handle two or more hazards.
 Adjust speed to permit two hazards to separate.
 Then deal with them one at a time as single hazards.
-Decision making becomes more complex with three or more hazards.
+Decision-making becomes more complex with three or more hazards.
 Weigh the consequences of each and give equal distance to the hazards.

-In potential high-risk areas, such as intersections, shopping areas, school and construction zones, cover the clutch and both brakes to reduce the time you need to react.
+In potential high-risk areas, such as intersections, shopping areas, schools, and construction zones, cover the clutch and both brakes to reduce the time you need to react.

 The greatest potential for conflict between you and other traffic is at intersections.
 An intersection can be in the middle of an urban area or in a driveway on a residential street – anywhere traffic may cross your path of travel.
 Over one-half of motorcycle/car crashes are caused by drivers entering a rider’s right-of-way.
 Cars that turn left in front of you, including cars turning left from the lane to your right, and cars on side streets that pull into your lane, are the biggest dangers.
 Your use of SEE at intersections is critical.